-Handbags, ties, purses, wallet, jewelry, brooches, cufflinks, etc – all these little things need a proper space to keep them organised.
+Handbags, ties, purses, wallets, jewelry, brooches, cufflinks, etc – all these little things need a proper space to keep them organized.
 If you are constraint by space to allocate an island for accessories, you can create racks to hang purses for easy access.
 Ties and belts can be mounted to any dead space along the wall or on the inside of a swing open wardrobe door.
-As for smaller accessories like jewelry, brooches and cufflinks, you can get trays that fit into your drawers with neat compartments to organise little accessories that you have.
+As for smaller accessories like jewelry, brooches, and cufflinks, you can get trays that fit into your drawers with neat compartments to organize little accessories that you have.
 Place the tray in a drawer that near your vanity mirror to make matching easier!

 Image: Design 4 Space

 Having a bench in a nice spot along the wall opposite a mirror makes dressing up a breeze!
 You can put on your shoes, button up your shirts, smooth down your dress at the bench area.
-Opt for a free standing bench / loose item in the market so that you can move it around or change it after used for few years.
+Opt for a free-standing bench / loose item in the market so that you can move it around or change it after using for a few years.

 Image: Wee Studio